Flatback sea turtle: Distribution and habitat

 The flatback sea turtle has the smallest range of the seven sea turtles.
 It is found in the continental shelf and coastal waters of tropic regions.
 It does not travel long distances in the open ocean for migrations like other sea turtles.
 It can typically be found in waters of 60 m or less in depth.
 It does not have a global distribution like the other sea turtles.
-The flatback sea turtle can be found along the coastal waters of Northern Australia, the Tropic of Capricorn, and the coastal areas of Papua New Guinea.
+The flatback sea turtle can be found along the coastal waters of Northern Australia, the Tropic of Capricorn, and the coastal areas of Papua New Guinea and Indonesia.
 Its distribution within Australia is in the areas of eastern Queensland, Torres Strait and Gulf of Carpentaria, Northern Territory, and Western Australia.

 The distribution of nesting sites can be found across Queensland, the Northern Territory, and Western Australia, with the greatest concentration found in Queensland, in the Gulf of Carpentaria.
 Within Queensland, the nesting sites can be found from the south in Bundaberg to the Torres Strait in the north.
 The main nesting sites in this range are the southern Great Barrier Reef, Wild Duck, and Curtis Island.
 The Torres Strait contains the major nesting sites for these turtles.
 Within the Northern Territory, nesting sites are more widely dispersed in this area with a wide variety of beach types on this coastline.
 In the Western Australia area, the important nesting sites found have been the Kimberley Region, Cape Dommett, and the Lacrosse Island.

 The flatback sea turtle lives in the shallow, soft-bottomed tropical and subtropical waters.
 This turtle sticks to the continental shelf of Australia and can be found in grassy areas, bays, lagoons, estuaries, and any place with a soft-bottomed sea bed.
-The habitats that females prefer for nesting sites are sandy beaches in tropical and subtropical areas.
-They prefer beaches where the sand temperature can be in the range of 29 °C to 33 °C (84 to 91 °F) at nest depth, which are the temperatures that help determine the hatchling's sex.
+The habitats that females prefer for nesting sites are sandy beaches in tropical and subtropical areas, avoiding beaches fronted by intertidal coral reef flats.
+They prefer beaches where the sand temperature can be in the range of 29 to 33 C at nest depth.
+These temperatures help determine the hatchling's sex, and can lead to female-biased hatchling ratios in nesting sites with darker sand that absorbs more heat.